bcgov/learningcurator/README.md

 * Clone the repository
 * cd into learning-agent folder
 * run composer install
-* mkdir db && chmod 777 db
+* cp config/IdirAuthenticator.php vendor/cakephp/authentication/src/Authenticator/
+* cp config/IdirIdentifier.php vendor/cakephp/authentication/src/Identifier/
 * "somehow" obtain the starter database (ask Allan) and copy it into db #TODO figure this out!
-* chmod 777 db/curator.db
 * cp config/app_local.example.php to app_local.php
-* edit config/app_local.php to point to curator.db
+* edit config/app_local.php to point to MySQL database
-* if server is setup right to point the webroot folder, you should be good to go
+* if server is setup right to point the learning-curator/webroot folder, you should be good to go

+* if setting up locally, set a server variable of REMOTE_USER On Apache:

+        SetEnv REMOTE_USER ahaggett

+Where "ahaggett" is the IDIR value assigned to user ID 1

 ## Project Status